gregoire-fortune/AI_Coliseum/README.md

 ## 📖 Overview

 AI Coliseum is a competitive artificial intelligence platform where autonomous bots battle in strategic combat scenarios.
-Based on the **AIC2025 framework**, this repository hosts multiple AI bot implementations designed to compete in resource gathering, tactical combat, and territorial control.
+Based on the **AIC2025 framework**, this repository hosts multiple AI bot implementations for research, competition, and fun.

 ## 🎯 Project Structure